Médecins Sans Frontières: Cambodia

-MSF first provided medical help to civilians and refugees who have escaped to camps along the Thai-Cambodian border in 1979.
+MSF first provided medical help to civilians and refugees who had escaped to camps along the Thai-Cambodian border in 1979.
 Due to long decades of war, a proper health care system in the country was severely lacking.

 In 1999, Cambodia was hit with a malaria epidemic.
 The situation of the epidemic was aggravated by a lack of qualified practitioners and poor quality control which led to a market of fake antimalarial drugs.
 Counterfeit antimalarial drugs were responsible for the deaths of at least 30 people during the epidemic.
 This has prompted efforts by MSF to set up and fund a malaria outreach project and utilise Village Malaria Workers.
 MSF also introduced a switching of first-line treatment to a combination therapy (Artesunate and Mefloquine) to combat resistance and fatality of old drugs that were used to treat the disease traditionally.

 Cambodia is one of the hardest hit HIV/AIDS countries in Southeast Asia.
 In 2001, MSF started introducing antiretroviral (ARV) therapy to AIDS patients for free.
 This therapy prolongs the patients' lives and is a long-term treatment.
 In 2002, MSF established chronic diseases clinics with the Cambodian Ministry of Health in various provinces to integrate HIV/AIDS treatment, alongside hypertension, diabetes, and arthritis which have high prevalence rate.
 This aims to reduce facility-related stigma as patients are able to seek treatment in a multi-purpose clinic in contrast to a HIV/AIDS specialised treatment centre.

 MSF also provided humanitarian aid in times of natural disaster such as a major flood in 2002 which affected up to 1.47 million people.
 MSF introduced a community-based tuberculosis programme in 2004 in remote villages, where village volunteers are delegated to facilitate the medication of patients.
 In partnership with local health authorities and other NGOs, MSF encouraged decentralized clinics and rendered localized treatments to more rural areas from 2006.
 Since 2007, MSF has extended general health care, counselling, HIV/AIDS and TB treatment to prisons in Phnom Penh via mobile clinics.
 However, poor sanitation and lack of health care still prevails in most Cambodian prisons as they remain as some of the world's most crowded prisons.

 In 2007, MSF worked with the Cambodian Ministry of Health to provide psychosocial and technical support in offering pediatric HIV/AIDS treatment to affected children.
 MSF also provided medical supplies and staff to help in one of the worst dengue outbreaks in 2007, which had more than 40,000 people hospitalized, killing 407 people, primarily children.

-In 2010, Southern and Eastern provinces of Cambodia were hit with a cholera epidemic and MSF responded by providing medical support that were adapted for usage in the country.
+In 2010, Southern and Eastern provinces of Cambodia were hit with a cholera epidemic and MSF responded by providing medical support that was adapted for usage in the country.

 Cambodia is one of 22 countries listed by WHO as having a high burden of tuberculosis.
 WHO estimates that 64% of all Cambodians carry the tuberculosis mycobacterium.
 Hence, MSF has since shifted its focus away from HIV/AIDS to tuberculosis, handing over most HIV-related programs to local health authorities.